nu-osc/plots/README.md

 Please, be sure to follow the references and check the numbers before using the plots.
 Contact us in case of any inconsistencies or comments.

+## Data and plots usage statement

+Anyone can use any of the plots or data, collected here as long as the following conditions are met:

+- When the plots, shared here, are used directly, they should be used as is without modifications.
+- When the data, shared here, are used, the original data providers should be cited appropriately.
+- When the data or scripts, shared here, are used, the reference to https://git.jinr.ru/nu/osc should be cited.

 ## Contacts

 - @maxfl: gonchar at jinr dot ru